 What is Casino?

 Casino is what Cubans call "Cuban salsa."
 It is a couple's dance that has its origins in Son and Rumba.

 What is Rueda?

 This is a Cuban group dance called Rueda de Casino (a wheel of Casino dancers).
-It's basically a circle of couples with a caller.
+A rueda is a circle of couples with a caller.
 The caller calls out names of moves and uses hand signals, so that everyone in the wheel is synchronized.
-Partners change regularly during the rueda, so you get to dance with everyone in the circle instead of just one person.
-It's dynamic, social, and very interactive.
+Partners change regularly during the rueda, which means you get to dance with everyone in the circle instead of just one person.
+It's dynamic, social, silly, and very interactive.